Clean-Energy-Processes-CEP-Laboratory/Technology-Library/functional_specification.md

 * Find and browse the open-access Python-based models within the library;
 * Be able to read sufficient documentation to understand the structure of, and methodology underpinning, the various models in order to both run the various models and to adapt the code to their needs.

-### :crystal_ball: Component-determination interface
+### :crystal_ball: System-determination interface

-Within any system, there are multiple components which could, in theory, fulfil similar roles.
-E.G., to convert sunlight into heat, both a photovoltaic module connected to a heat pump or a solar-thermal panel could carry out this task.
-As more components are introduced, the number of possible component pathways increases.
+Within any system, there are multiple technologies which could, in theory, fulfil similar roles.
+E.G., to convert sunlight into heat, both a photovoltaic module connected to a heat pump or a solar-thermal panel could fulfil this need.
+As more technologies are introduced, the number of possible technology pathways increases.
 A user should be able to

-* Request a list of components/component combinations which are capable of transforming some series of input vectors into some form of output vectors.
+* Request a list of technlogy combinations which are capable of transforming some series of input vectors into some form of output vectors.
 These "energy" vectors will consist of:
   * Heat, which has some associated power flow and a temperature,
   * Energy, which has some associated power flow,
   * Irradiance, which has some assocaited energy flux,
-  * Storage, which is simply a timestampt of how long, if applicable, one of these vectors should be stored within the component/system.
+  * Storage, which is simply a timestampt of how long, if applicable, one of these vectors should be stored within the system.

-  The software will then determine which possible components can fulfil the role, limited by
+  The software will then determine which possible technologies can fulfil the role, limited by
   * Some target variable, e.g., the overall efficiency of the system,
-  * Some maximum number of components for which a default value will be hard-baked.
+  * Some maximum number of technologies for which a default value will be hard-baked.

 ### :electric_plug: Plug-and-play modules

-Once a user has determined the components they want in their system, either via the method described in the [Component-determination interface](#crystal_ball-component-determination-interface) section or through some analytical means independent of the `ceplibrary`, they should be able to
+Once a user has determined the technologies they want in their system, either via the method described in the [System-determination interface](#crystal_ball-system-determination-interface) section or through some analytical means independent of the `ceplibrary`, they should be able to

 * Implement any of the models contained within the library through a similar method exposed on each, i.e., a solar panel should be callable using the same methods as a heat pump such that its performance can be evaluated.